Byron1z/configure-ad-B1z/README.md

    Domain Admin users can:
   - Create, modify, and delete user accounts and groups.
-  - Manage Group Policy Objects (GPOs).
+  - Create and manage Group Policy Objects (GPOs) and Organizational Units (OUs).
   - Access and configure any domain-joined computer(s).
   - Promote or Demote Domain Controllers.
   - Control access to files, folders, printers, and other network resources.